Pulp Fiction: Legacy and influence

 transform[ed] the industry's attitude toward the lowly indies ... spawning a flock of me-too classics divisions ...
 [S]mart studio executives suddenly woke up to the fact that grosses and market share, which got all the press, were not the same as profits ...
 Once the studios realized that they could exploit the economies of (small) scale, they more or less gave up buying or remaking the films themselves, and either bought the distributors, as Disney had Miramax, or started their own ... copy[ing] Miramax's marketing and distribution strategies.

 In 2001, Variety, noting the increasing number of actors switching back and forth between expensive studio films and low-budget independent or indie-style projects, suggested that the "watershed moment for movie stars" came with the decision by Willis – one of Hollywood's highest-paid performers – to appear in Pulp Fiction.
+In 2024, on the film's 30th anniversary, the magazine wrote that the film "revived the career of John Travolta, minted a star in Samuel L. Jackson and spawned a still-thriving cottage industry of knockoffs and imitation films."

-And its impact was even broader than that.
 It has been described as a "major cultural event", an "international phenomenon" that influenced television, music, literature, and advertising.
 Not long after its release, it was identified as a significant focus of attention within the growing community of Internet users.
 Adding Pulp Fiction to his roster of The Great Movies in 2001, Roger Ebert called it "the most influential film of the decade".
 Four years later, Time's Corliss wrote much the same: "(unquestionably) the most influential American movie of the 90s".